Cat345/petiteayami/wp-content/plugins/funnelkit-stripe-woo-payment-gateway/readme.txt

 == Change log ==

+= 1.14.0.2 =
+* Fixed: UPE Payment element was not showing up correctly for the different language than default language for translatepress & Weglot plugin. (#1027)

+= 1.14.0.1 =
+* Fixed: iDEAL and EPS gateways not functioning properly when enabled without other payment gateways. (#1019)
+* Improved: Enhanced handling of idempotency key errors when processing payments with saved payment methods. (#1022)

 = 1.14.0 =
 * Fixed: [Important] Issue with script loading because of dependency updated with WooCommerce v10.3.0. (#984)